Annual Renewal for LPNs

 CCP Audit Forms

-If you are selected for the CCP Audit, you will be notified by email and in your online registration system profile.
+If you are selected for the Continuing Competence Program Audit, you will be notified by email and in your online registration system profile.

 If you were selected, you were notified by email in February and in your online profile.